kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 - Node administrators, who may want swap available for node-level performance tuning and stability/reducing noisy neighbor issues.

 - Application developers, who have written applications that would benefit from using swap memory.
-There are hence a number of possible ways that one could envision swap use on a node.

 ## Mixed version proxy (alpha) {#mixed-version-proxy}